Chervonets: Ducats of foreign coinage

-In 1252, Florence, Italy issued a gold coin of 3.537 grams, which was soon called "florin”.
+In 1252, Florence, Italy issued a gold coin of 3.537 grams, which was soon called the florin.
 A similar coin, the genovino, began to be minted in Genoa, Italy.
-In 1284, Venice followed by example, these coins are known as ducats (from the 16th century they became known as the sequin), they first weighed a little more than florins, but shortly after became equal to them.
-Soon the name "ducat" was well established all over Europe as a synonym for a high-quality gold coin weighing about 3.5 grams.
+In 1284, Venice followed by example; these coins are known as ducats (from the 16th century, they became known as the sequin).
+They first weighed a little more than florins, but shortly after became equal to them.
+Soon, the name "ducat" was well established all over Europe as a synonym for a high-quality gold coin weighing about 3.5 grams.
 Imitations of the ducat were minted in almost all European countries, some even up to modern times.
 The basic types of these imitations were: Hungarian, German, and Dutch.
 The first Hungarian imitation was well known in Eastern Europe and Russia, thus becoming the prototype of the Polish zloty, Russian gold (chervonets), and also Hungarian forint.
-In Germany, imitations of cechinas and florins were originally called gulden (later Goldgulden), but because of a rapid decrease in weight there was a need to return to the prototype in 1559, and the name "ducat" was accepted (silver coins began to be called guldens and florins).
+In Germany, imitations of cechinas and florins were originally called gulden (later Goldgulden), but because of a rapid decrease in weight, there was a need to return to the prototype in 1559 and the name "ducat" was accepted (silver coins began to be called guldens and florins).
 Dutch ducats began to be minted relatively late (only in 1586), but in such quantities that in the 17th and 18th centuries they became one of the most important coins of world trade.
 Some countries (in particular, Austria) minted ducats before the First World War.

-In Russia, foreign gold coins were made of high-quality alloy, which had a weight of a ducat (about 3.5 grams), they were called chervontsy.
-Mostly these were Dutch ducats, Hungarian "Ugric", and Tsekhin.